 In determining whether an applicant possesses the necessary readiness and qualification and should be admitted to one of Grantham University's academic programs, the University reserves the right to consider and evaluate a wide range of factors and information including the applicant's background and public information.
-This background screening is conducted to verify the applicant's identity, academic intent and academic qualification, and may include the following publicly available information:
+This background screening is conducted to verify the applicant's identity, academic intent and academic qualification, and may include the following information:

-- Professional/Employment History
+- Professional/employment history

 - Previous or current address and information about a person's residence

-- > Personally Identifiable Information
+- Personally Identifiable Information

-- Status of Citizenship
+- Status of citizenship

-- Educational Background
+- Prior post-secondary educational background

-- Social Information
+- Social information

-This information, being available through public record, is used in screenings in conformity with all federal and state laws, including the Fair Credit Reporting Act.
+This information, generally available through public records, is used in screenings in conformity with all federal and state laws, including the Fair Credit Reporting Act.

 Grantham University has established processes to verify that a student registered in a course or program is the same student who participates in and completes the course or program and receives the academic credit.
-The Student Identity Verification Policy is applicable to all Grantham University students beginning with the application for admission and continuing through graduation, transfer, or withdrawal from the University.
+The Student Identity Verification Policy is applicable to all Grantham University students beginning with the application for admission and continuing through graduation, transfer or withdrawal from the University.